Celebrating America's 250th, Sale LIVE! Till July 10th.

 Metal Engraving Performance

 For dedicated metal work, the G2 Max has the raw power advantage.
 At 50W it engraves faster, deeper, and with more material removal per pass than the F1 Ultra's 20W fiber.
-For 3D embossing, deep coin engraving, and heavy marking on thick metal, this difference is real and visible in output.
-The G2 Max's 15,000 mm/s versus the F1 Ultra's 10,000 mm/s also means faster throughput on standard marking jobs.
+For 3D embossing, deep coin engraving, and heavy marking on thick metal, this difference is real and visible.
+For everyday metal marking quality — logos, text, serial numbers on stainless, aluminum, and brass — both machines produce professional results that are difficult to distinguish in final output.

 Material Range

+The xTool F1 Ultra wins this category decisively.
+Its 20W diode laser opens up wood, leather, acrylic, glass, rubber, and fabric — none of which a fiber-only machine handles effectively.
 The G2 Max is metal and hard plastics only.
-If those are your materials, its fiber-only focus is not a limitation.
+If those are your materials, it's not a limitation.
 If they're not your only materials, it is.

 Software and Workflow